Open the App

 Types of research

-primary - new data is collected and conclusions are then drawn
+- primary- new data is collected and conclusions are then drawn

-secondary - data from other stud
+- secondary data from other st

 Evaluating and Drawing Conclusions